jagprog5/dev-guide/README.md

    an event streaming service like kafka will allow a developer to view what they want and only what they want.

-### Errors

-Errors shouldn't drop information.
-A noncompliant example: `Child process
-failed: err="exitCode: 1"`.

-This reports that there is an error but it doesn't indicate what the underlying reason for it is.
-Errors should be like stack traces, propagating information from callee to caller.
-In this case, the child process's stderr should be returned as part of the error message.

 ### Documentation

 Documentation is multi faceted; each contribute to maintainability: